Fabric Abrasion Resistance Testing in Floor Textiles and Coated Fabrics

 KS K0540—1986Fabric Abrasion Resistance Test Method: Expanded Diaphragm MethodKorea National Standard

-Table 3-22 Comparison of wear test methods
+Table 3-22 Comparison of abrasion test methods

 Test MethodTest ApparatusMaterialsDetermination